nithinana/thiraimobile/README.md

 # 🎬 ThiraiMobile

-**Thirai** is a sleek, mobile-first web app designed for a movie-browsing experience.
-Built with Python and Flask, it features PWA capabilities.
+**Thirai** is a mobile-compatible web app designed for watching movies.
+Built with Python and Flask, it features PWA capabilities and scrapes of Einthusan for Tamil, Malayalam, Hindi, Telugu e.c.t

 ---